 - (g) Starting procedures. - (1) Location of dead prop area(s), if any. - (2) Taxi, take-off, and holding procedures. - (3) Noise abatement procedures and location of any noise sensitive areas. - (4) Traffic pattern for competitors. - (5) Aborts by competitors on the ground and in the air. - (6) Location of sterile area for mechanical aborts. - (h) Radio procedures and frequencies.
 Any radio failure, transmit or receive, prior to box entry requires the competitor to remain outside the Aerobatic Box and land as soon as practicable. - (i) Recall signals.
-Briefing of the recall signal shall include the phrasing that will be used in the event of a recall, and the types of instructions that will be given in the event of a traffic conflict.
-The color of the alternate recall smoke bomb shall be briefed. - (j) Tow and release procedures from towplanes. - (k) Optional safety check maneuver. - (I) Official contest "working hours." - (m) Scheduling flying of low altitude lines and warm-up figures. - (n) Personnel permitted on the judging line. - (o) Review basic responsibilities for all contest participants under the contest's Incident Response Plan. - (p) Review of grading criteria for figures and Presentation, as required.
+Briefing of the recall signal shall include the phrasing that will be used in the event of a recall, and the types of instructions that will be given in the event of a traffic conflict. - (j) Tow and release procedures from towplanes. - (k) Optional safety check maneuver. - (I) Official contest "working hours." - (m) Scheduling flying of low altitude lines and warm-up figures. - (n) Personnel permitted on the judging line. - (o) Review basic responsibilities for all contest participants under the contest's Incident Response Plan. - (p) Review of grading criteria for figures and Presentation, as required.

-BRIEFING FOR BOUNDARY AND DEADLINE JUDGES
+4.7 BRIEFING FOR BOUNDARY AND DEADLINE JUDGES